-Once people no longer need hospital care, being at home or in a community setting (such as a care home) is the best place to continue recovery; but unnecessary delay in discharging older patients from hospital is a systemic problem with a rising trend.
+Once people no longer need hospital care, being at home or in a community setting (such as a care home) is the best place for them to continue recovery.
+However, unnecessary delays in being discharged from hospital are a problem that too many people experience.

-For older people in particular, we know that longer stays in hospital can lead to worse health outcomes and can increase their long-term care needs.
-For people aged 80 years and over, 10 days spent in a hospital bed equates to 10 years of muscle wasting (NAO).
+In particular, we know that longer stays in hospital for older people can lead to worse health outcomes and can increase their long-term care needs.
+For people aged 80 years and over, 10 days spent in a hospital bed equates to 10 years of muscle wastage – this is known as ‘deconditioning’.